 Fig. 4.
 [Color online] Electron detection efficiency (left) and pion rejection factor (right) vs. vertical (dispersive) hit position of the particle in the preshower detector for the narrow electron triggers in the Left HRS.
 A one-hour run was used in this evaluation.
 For electron efficiencies, the total efficiency is shown by the red curve, while blue shaded area indicates events that are recorded by the two adjacent groups.
-The average electron efficiency across the detector for this one-hour run is $(94.626 \pm 0.002)\%$ and the average pion rejection factor is 75.3 ± 1.1 .
+The average electron efficiency across the detector for this one-hour run is $(94.626 \pm 0.002)\%$ and the average pion rejection factor is $75.3 \pm 1.1$ .
 The error bars are statistical only.
 PID performance for the wide path and the Right HRS are similar.

-86 4 DAQ Deadtime Study
+204 4 DAQ Deadtime

 Deadtime is the amount of time after an event during which the system is unable to record another event.
-Identifying the exact width of the deadtime is always a challenge in counting experiments.
+Identifying the exact value of the deadtime is always a challenge in counting experiments.
 By having a narrow and wide path, we can observe the trend in the deadtime - the wider path should have higher deadtime.
-By matching the observed trend with our simulation we can benchmark and confirm the simulation of our deadtime.
+By matching the observed trend with our simulation we can benchmark and confirm the simulation result of our deadtime.
 In addition, dividing lead-glass blocks into groups greatly reduces the deadtime loss in each group compared to summing all blocks together and forming only one final trigger.

-To illustrate the importance of the deadtime, consider its affect on the asymmetry A. For a simple system with only one contribution to the deadtime δ , the observed asymmetry A_O is related the the true asymmetry A according to $A_O = (1-\delta)A$.
-In our experiment δ was on the order of 0.02 (dependent on the rate), so if we want to know A with 3% accuracy, the goal is to know δ with a \leq 30% relative accuracy, so that it becomes a negligible systematic error.
+To illustrate the importance of the deadtime, consider its affect on the asymmetry A. For a simple system with only one contribution to the deadtime $\delta$ , the observed asymmetry $A_O$ is related the true asymmetry A according to $A_O = (1-\delta)A$ .
+In this experiment $\delta$ was on the order of 0.02 (dependent on the rate).
+To achieve a 3% accuracy on the asymmetry, $\delta$ must be known with a $\leq$ 30% relative accuracy, so that it becomes a negligible systematic error.
 The DAQ we deployed was, however, more complex, having the three contributions to the deadtime, as listed below and shown in Fig. 2:

-- (1) The "group" deadtime: deadtime due to discriminators and logical AND modules used to form group triggers; - (2) The "veto" deadtime: deadtime from electronics that used scintillator and cherenkov signals to form the "gate" signals which were sent to the AND module of each group to form group electron and pion triggers. - (3) The "OR" deadtime: deadtime due to the logical OR module when combining all group triggers.
+- (1) The "group" deadtime: deadtime due to discriminators and logical AND modules used to form group triggers; - (2) The "veto" deadtime: deadtime from electronics that used scintillator and Cherenkov signals to form the "gate" signals which were sent to the AND module of each group to form group electron and pion triggers. - (3) The "OR" deadtime: deadtime due to the logical OR module when combining all group triggers.

 The final deadtime is a combination of all three.
-In order to evaluate the DAQ deadtime, a full-scale simulation was developed as follows: The analog signals for preshower, shower, scintillator and gas cherenkov as recorded by ADCs from low-current runs are fed into the simulation as inputs.
+In order to evaluate the DAQ deadtime, a full-scale simulation was developed as follows: The analog signals for preshower, shower, scintillator and gas Cherenkov as recorded by ADCs from low-current runs are fed to the simulation as inputs.
 The simulation takes into account all electronics and delay cables of the DAQ and calculate digital outputs from discriminators, all AND and OR modules.
 For the preshower and shower SUM8 outputs, FADC data were used to determine the signal width.

-7 4.1 Group Deadtime Measurement
+4.1 Group Deadtime Measurement